What is FloQast Matching?

 What format do these files need to be in?

-Both files must be Excel files, either .xlsx or .xls file format.
+Both files must be one of the following formats: .xlsx or .xls or .csv

 Your files may contain up to one million rows of data each.